 - Withdrawal from work or social activities.
 A person may start to remove themselves from hobbies, social activities, work projects, or sports they formerly enjoyed.
 They may have trouble keeping up with a favourite sports team or remembering how to complete a favourite hobby.
 They may also avoid being social because of the changes they have experienced.

 - Changes in mood and personality.
 The mood and personalities of people with Alzheimer’s or dementia can change.
 They can become confused, suspicious, depressed, fearful or anxious.
 They may be easily upset at home, at work, with friends or in unfamiliar places.

 If you notice any of these warning signs, it’s important to visit a physician as soon as possible.
 Early diagnosis leads to the best possible treatment, support, and plan for managing your loved ones’ future.

 Concerned About Dementia Care?

 If your loved one is experiencing the symptoms listed above, contact their doctor for an immediate assessment.
-Or call us to speak with a dementia home care specialist to learn how Harmony Caregiving can help you with the transition.
-We can explain how to care for someone with dementia and provide you the information you need to make the best choice for your loved one.
-With one short phone call we teach you will about the stages of dementia and provide you with simple, yet effective, dementia caregiver tips.
+It’s also important to speak with a dementia home care specialist and learn how they can help you with this difficult transition.
+With one short phone call, Harmony Caregiving will provide you with all the necessary information to make the best choices for your loved one.
 Contact us today!